Sourdough 2: Mabel

 - put a rubber band around at the level of the dough

 - then you can monitor how much it rises throughout the bulk fermentation.
+It should roughly double in size before shaping.

 - round the rest of the dough up again and put it into 9x13 rectangular baking dish.
 Cover.